D-BIGGY/progetti-corso-almaviva/README.md

 # progetti-corso-almaviva

-this is the generic folder for all the project created by group 4 (Crla Cupani, Alessio Girardi, Lorenzo Dalla Costa) during the formative course by Umana forma for Almaviva digital tech.
+this is the generic folder for all the project created by group 4 (Carla Cupani, Alessio Ghirardi, Lorenzo Dalla Costa) during the formative course by Umana forma for Almaviva digital tech.

 In this repository are prensent all of the works orded by subfolders